iTwin/itwinjs-core/docs/learning/backend/ConcurrencyControl.md

 The optimistic approach is simpler than using the pessimistic approach, but it carries the risk that you must abandon all of your changes in case of a locking or code-reservation conflict.
 Use this approach only if you know that your changes are isolated such that conflicts are unlikely.

-This approach is available _only_ when the iModel's locking policy is set to optimistic.
+This approach is available _only_ when the iModel's locking policy is set to optimistic!

 If you call BriefcaseDb.pushChanges, all locks are released, all used Codes are marked as used, and unused Codes are relinquished.